 - I hate to cut this conversation short, but if I don’t leave now, I’m going to get late.
 (You don’t have to specify for what, if you don’t have an immediate activity)

 - Hey, can I catch you later?
 I have to go now.
-(Again, no details required)
+(Again, no details are required)

-TIP #2 – Don’t be rude, just be disinterested.
+TIP #2 – Don’t be rude, just be disengaged.

-My advice is, one-word/short replies are your way of fulfilling your human courtesy while gradually making it obvious that this conversation isn’t leading to anything.
+My advice here is that one-word/short replies are your way of fulfilling your human courtesy while gradually making it obvious that this conversation isn’t leading to anything.

 TIP #3 – Be honest.

-Sometimes, a person that doesn’t get the message needs to be told upfront that you’re not interested to pursue whatever they’re trying to pursue with you.
-You’re doing both people a favour, and this is great use of the Throat Chakra in speaking your truth.
+Sometimes, a person that doesn’t get the message needs to be told upfront that you’re not interested in pursuing whatever they’re trying to pursue with you.
+You’re doing both of you a favor, and this is a great use of the Throat Chakra in speaking your truth.

-Again, don’t be rude.
-A simple “Thanks for your interest and effort but I just don’t think I resonate with you, and it would be healthier for both of us to take a few steps back to respect each other’s space”.
+Try a simple but direct “thanks for your interest and effort but I just don’t think I resonate with you.
+And it would be healthier for both of us to take a few steps back to respect each other’s space”.

 You don’t have to entertain the harshness that comes after that.
-If you are polite and straightforward, your deed is done.
+If you are polite and come from a place of compassion but also of self-compassion, your deed is done.
 The reaction cannot and should not be pacified by you.

-And be unavailable without feeling guilty about it and giving-in.
-Yes, I know, it isn’t easy to always say no, so here are a couple of responses to help you learn how to SAY NO.
+Be unavailable without feeling guilty about it and giving in.
+Yes, I know, it isn’t easy to always say no, so here are a few responses to help you learn how to say no.